GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/iwa.md

     ![enable-script](../img/admin-guide/enable.png)

 Now SPNEGO is an available authentication mechanism for your Gluu Server.
-This means that, using OpenID Connect `acr_values`, applications can now request Spnego authentication for users.
+This means that, using OpenID Connect `acr_values`, applications can now request SPNEGO authentication for users.

 !!!
 Note
-    To make sure Spnego has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
+    To make sure SPNEGO has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
 Find `"acr_values_supported":` and you should see `"spnego"`.

 ## Make SPNEGO the Default Authentication Mechanism